Fazendaaa/Succubus/docs/README.md

 1. A Project is formed by Objectives
 2. Those Objectives are formed by Tasks
-3. Those Tasks are a set of Rules
-4. And each Rule is a sequence of Commands
+3. And each Tasks is a sequence of Commands

 You can look at this like a [docker-compose](https://docs.docker.com/compose/) joining forces with [npm](https://www.npmjs.com/) to help maintain healthy a project.